 - Black grounded: DO NOT attach the other end of the black cable to the dead car.
 Instead, attach the other end of the black cable to a piece of metal off the engine that isn't coated or painted.
 A nut usually suffices.

 - Once all the cables are placed correctly, start the car with the live battery.
-Lightly hit the gas to start transferring power to the dead battery.
+Lightly hit the gas (in neutral) to start transferring power to the dead battery.

 - Remove the cables in the OPPOSITE order that you placed them on in.